 - Reconstruct individual parts such as cylinder blocks or crankshafts

-- Examine vehicles for damages and discuss the repairs that need to be done with customers
+- Examine vehicles for damages and discuss necessary repairs with customers

 - Perform minor tasks such as replacing or adjusting headlights, replacing tires and aligning the wheels, or changing the oil filter

 How to Become a Master Mechanic

-Master mechanics must complete vigorous training in order to have the skills to repair cars, trucks, buses, and RVs.
-To obtain ASE (Automotive Service Excellence) master status, you must pass a series of exams and have at least two years of relevant hands-on experience.
-You will need to be re-certified every five years.
+Master mechanics must complete vigorous training to develop the skills needed to repair cars, trucks, buses, and RVs.
+To obtain ASE (Automotive Service Excellence) master status, you must pass a series of exams and have at least 2 years of relevant hands-on experience.
+You will need to be re-certified every 5 years.

-After taking the initial set of exams and being certified, master mechanics only have to successfully complete the re-certification exams, not the initial ones.
-The tests are half as long, and the exam fees usually cap at $117.
+After taking the initial set of exams and earning their certification, master mechanics will only need to complete the recertification exams, not the initial one.
+Recertification exams are typically half as long, and the exam fees usually cap at $117.00